 Filing an auto glass insurance claim sometimes might be a smart move, and sometimes it might not.
 Naturally, the final decision whether you want to file a claim or not is yours to make.
 If you decide not to file a claim, then you will have to pay for the repairs or replacement from your pocket, but even then, that might be a better option.
 You will pay a bit more once, instead of risking paying higher insurance rates monthly.

 The same goes if the damage isn’t significant enough and the repairs won’t cost as much in order to meet your deductible.
 In that case, you don’t even need to think about filing a claim since the insurance provider won’t pay for it.

 In line with the stipulations on your policy, you can file an insurance claim for the following scenarios:

-Small chips and cracks – If the damage isn’t significant enough e.g. smaller than a one-dollar bill, your insurance company might waiver your deductible and cover the expenses for you, if you decided to go for a repair rather than complete replacement.
+Small chips and cracks – If the damage isn’t significant enough e.g. smaller than a one-dollar bill, your insurance company might waiver your deductible and cover the expenses for you if you decided to go for a repair rather than a complete replacement.